cagstech/lwip-ce/README.md

             usb_HandleEvents();
             sys_check_timeouts();
         } while(run_loop_condition);
+        /* Two options for handling more than one netif:
-        /* If you wish to handle multiple netifs, the easiest solution is to utilize the `netif_status_change_callback` to set a dev-facing netif pointer to that of the current netif.
-Another option is to maintain a bitmap of 'interface changes handled' XOR the output of `eth_get_interfaces` to get a bitmap of all interface state changes.
-From there, for each set bit in that, check the value of bitmap returned by `eth_get_interfaces`. */
+            1. Utilize the `netif_status_change_callback` to set a dev-facing netif pointer to the current netif if set up (or reset it if set down).
+            2. Maintain a bitmap of 'interface changes handled', XOR the output of `eth_get_interfaces` to get a bitmap of interface state changes (XOR returning set if a bit changed).
+            From there, for each set bit in that, check the value of that bit in the bitmap returned by `eth_get_interfaces`. */

 5. **Create a Do-While-Network-Up Loop**: The general flow of your application can be run in a do-while loop with the exit condition being the netif marked as up.